Shangzhi

 Shangzhi (尚志 (Shàngzhì)) is a county-level city under the jurisdiction of Harbin, the capital of Heilongjiang province, People's Republic of China.
 It is 127 km away from central Harbin and has an area of approximately 9000 km2.
 The city proper has a population of around 120,000, while the total administrative population is approximately 600,000 inhabitants.
 The most spacious county-level division of Harbin City, it borders Yanshou County to the north, Wuchang to the southwest, Acheng District to the northwest, and Bin County to the northwest, as well as the prefecture-level city of Mudanjiang to the southeast.

 The city of Shangzhi was once called Zhuhe (珠河 (Zhūhé)).
-It was developed during the Guangxu era in the late Qing dynasty, and was renamed to Shangzhi to commemorate the anti-Japanese war hero Zhao Shangzhi in 1946.
+It was developed during the Guangxu era in the late Qing dynasty, and was renamed to Shangzhi to commemorate the Second Sino-Japanese War hero Zhao Shangzhi in 1946.